Earth Sciences and Astronomy

 Field studies, Central California part of Integrate:Workshops:Teaching the Methods of Geoscience:Course

 Field studies of Central California is an introductory field geology course for community college students.
 Students meet for 3 hours per week of lecture, take one 4-day field trip to the Eastern Sierras to study volcanic and glacial processes, and take one 3-day field trip to Morro Bay to study coastal processes.
 Major topics include plate tectonics, rock identification, outcrop analysis, map interpretation, volcanic processes, glacial processes, marine taxonomy, and coastal geology, all with an emphasis on Central California.

-Developing meaningful and manageable research opportunities for community college students: lessons learned from semester #1 part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Workforce Development:Preparing Students in Two-year Colleges for Careers:Essays
+Developing meaningful and manageable research opportunities for community college students: lessons learned from semester #1 part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Workforce, Transfer, and Careers:Preparing Students in Two-year Colleges for Careers:Essays

 Each semester, there are a handful of students in the science building every day working at the tables outside of the classrooms, dropping by office hours with hand samples, and asking questions after class related to, but beyond the scope of, the topic covered that day.
 They are the "repeat offenders" who have taken several courses in the department and are hungry for more.
 But when I say "more", I don't mean yet another rock identification lab or plate tectonics lecture...